 Don’t be afraid to make your restaurant unavailable for delivery after a certain number of orders have been placed.

 Don’t be shy about charging a delivery fee.

 Boxes, bags, disposable cutlery, and bags are all cheap items, but the cost adds up.

-Likewise, your delivery driver’s fee may be low, but if you are making 50 deliveries a night, it will quickly add up.
+Likewise, your delivery driver’s fee may be low, but it will quickly add up if you are making 50 deliveries a night.

-Especially if you are proving corporate or school lunches that require pricey silverware, plates, and quality napkins, you do not want to pay these expenses out of pocket.
+Especially if you are providing corporate or school lunches that require pricey silverware, plates, and quality napkins, you do not want to pay these expenses out of pocket.